Samsung/starfish/README.md

 # StarFish
 ## Abstract
-Starfish is a lightweight Web browser engine for mobile and wearable devices.
+Starfish is a lightweight Web browser engine for TV, mobile and wearable devices.

+## Supported Platforms
+The following platforms are supported.

+* Ubuntu 18.04, 16.04, 14.04
+* Tizen
+* Windows
+* Android

-## How to Compile
+## How to Compile: Ubuntu

 ### Install required packages